vinayakmk19/DSA-in-JS/DSA/30_JS_questions/set_3.md

 In this example, the `sum` function takes an array of numbers as an argument using the rest operator.
 The spread operator is used to expand the array into individual elements, which are then passed to the `reduce` function.

+Pros and Cons
+👍 Pros:
+Code Readability: Makes the code cleaner and easier to understand.
+Flexibility: Easily work with arrays and objects without mutation.
+Efficiency: Combine, copy, and spread data without writing verbose code.

+👎 Cons:
+Performance Impact: In large datasets, spreading can be less efficient.
+Shallow Copy: Spread creates shallow copies, which might lead to unintended side effects when dealing with nested objects.

+Applications
+✨ React Development:
+Spread operator is widely used to pass props, manage state, and handle immutable data structures.
+The rest operator is often used in destructuring props and handling variable arguments in functions.

+💻 Data Manipulation:
+Use these operators in Redux to manage state immutably or when working with arrays and objects in JavaScript.

 </details>